 Chris received his PhD Candidate at UC Berkeley.
 He is now an Assistant Professor at the University of Iowa where he is a film, digital media, and videogame scholar whose research focuses on fantasy and play across a range of platforms, from cinema to interactive digital media.
 His published works have appeared in Games and Culture and New Media & Society, and are forthcoming in an edited volume on Queer Game Studies and in the journal The Psychoanalytic Study of the Child.
 Chris is a co-founder and continuing co-organizer of the Queerness and Games Conference, and a lead facilitator in the Queer Games Design Workshop for undergraduates.

 Evan Elkins (UW, Madison, Media and Cultural Studies):

-Evan received his PhD at the University of Wisconsin-Madison and is is an Assistant Professor of media studies who specializes in digital media industries and technologies, globalization, access, and cultural difference.
+Evan received his PhD at the University of Wisconsin-Madison and is is an Assistant Professor of media studies at Colorado State University who specializes in digital media industries and technologies, globalization, access, and cultural difference.
 He is currently writing a book about geographic restrictions in digital platforms around the world, and he also occasionally writes about transgressive humor, aesthetics, and media authorship.
 Current and future research projects will examine and critique Silicon Valley’s practices and politics of global development and modernization.
 His work has appeared or is forthcoming in The International Journal of Cultural Studies, Television and New Media, The Fibreculture Journal, The Historical Journal of Film, Radio, and Television, and several edited collections

 Carter Moulton (Northwestern University, Screen Cultures):